-While Benton County has been approved to reopen in Phase One, our Resource Center remains closed to visitors for the time being.
+During this public health emergency, our Resource Center remains closed to visitors for the time being.
+For any questions, please call our office at 541.757.9616 for up-to-date information.
 Grief and caregiver support continue by phone and online.
 The safety of our staff, patients, their families and community at large is our top priority.
 We will continue provide updates as the situation unfolds.

 As COVID-19 disrupts our lives in new ways, the needs of patients seeking hospice and palliative care, their families, caregivers and the bereaved in our community grow daily.
 Delivering compassionate care amidst the challenges of COVID-19 requires us to adapt our practices, at increased expense.